How to build a capsule wardrobe 2024 - according to style experts

 As with shoes, if bags are your way of injecting personality into your look, don't feel you need to be confined to just a couple of items, however there are some key styles that should be in your capsule wardrobe, both for their timeless design and their practicality.

-The types of bags you need in a capsule wardrobe include: Crossbody bag, tote bag, clutch or evening bag
+The types of bags you need in a capsule wardrobe include: Crossbody bag, tote bag, clutch or evening bag.

 Jewellery is the speediest way of switching up your look.
 Dress any outfit up or down in a flash by swapping your sparkle.
-Often not considered a must-have in a capsule wardrobe, some simple, gold, silver and rose gold designs will add instant chic to the most casual of looks and make every outfit feel finished.

-At the start of every season consult the latest trends - read all about the jewellery trends 2023 here - and buy into statement trend pieces via cost effective straight-to-market brands.
+Some simple, gold, silver and rose gold designs will add instant chic to the most casual of looks and make every outfit feel finished.
+At the start of every season consult the latest trends - read all about the jewellery trends 2024 - and buy into statement trend pieces via high street brands.
 Use these trend-led designs to update your wardrobe staple pieces to give them a refresh.

 How to create a capsule wardrobe to suit your style - according to our fashion experts